Code of Conduct

 Glassed in bulletin boards are for UC Davis events only.
 Material must be approved and posted by authorized Library staff.
 The bulletin boards located in the east-wing of Shields Library are an exception to this rule – they are designated for campus activity announcements.
 Posting campus notices or campus promotional flyers to these boards does not require library staff authorization; however, the Library reserves the right to remove postings from these boards at any time.

-Within the Carlson Health Sciences Library: courtyard outside HSL entrance
+- At Carlson Health Sciences Library: courtyard outside the Health Sciences Library entrance

 Users may not interfere with an employee’s performance of his/her duties.
 Such behavior includes, but is not limited to: